fbohz/fbohz.github.io/_posts/2020-09-14-data-structures_pt1.markdown

 Data Structures (DS):

 - Collection of values, you can have functions apply to them.
 Each one is different of what it can do.
 - They are specialized to do certain things. like tools.
-Most of the time they are prebuilt
+Most of the time they are prebuilt.
--
 - You can put things in DS and take them out.
 - There are **ton of Data Structures**.
 Most of them you wouldn't encounter them most of the time.
   - E.g. Blockchain is a DS a way to hold info, Arrays and Objects in JS are DS.